-Early on I learned about the power of negotiation.
+Early on, I learned about the power of negotiation.
 Just about every service or item you purchase can be negotiated down to a lower price.
 For instance, my internet bill recently went up to $45 a month.
-It was a new program and they said $45 was the lowest price they could offer because it was a new promotion.
+It was a new program, and they said $45 was the lowest price they could offer because it was a new promotion.
 Unsatisfied with that number, I asked to speak to the manager.
 I was transferred to a supervisor and said I could not afford the $45 payment.
-Eventually, I was transferred again to another section who was able to reduce my payment to $39 a month.
+Eventually, I was transferred again to another section, which was able to reduce my payment to $39 a month.

 You can do this with just about anything.
 If you see an item for sale in a store, ask if they will give you a discount on the floor model.
 My wife and I bought a file cabinet and received a $100 discount because we purchased the opened floor model.
 Learn to ask for discounts!

 This awesome tip is brought to you by Ryan from Arrest Your Debt.